lablueprint/bp-nextjs-starter-code/README.md

 - create dynamic routes by adding a brackets around a route name in a folder
     - i.e. `/resources/[resource]` allows you to pass parameters through the url which can be obtained by the following page

+### Adding APIs
+- add `.env` file and make sure it is already added to `.gitignore`
+- create a new folder under `/app/api` with the new route you want to create
+- add a `route.js` file under the folder to create an API handler for GET, POST, etc.

 ## Copy Instructions